Michael Blake (politician)

 Michael Alexander Blake (born December 25, 1982) is an American politician and member of the Democratic Party.
 He formerly served as a New York Assemblyman from the 79th district and was the Vice Chair of the Democratic National Committee from February 25, 2017 to January 21, 2021, and a candidate for mayor in 2025.
-In November 2025, he announced a primary challenge to incumbent Representative Ritchie Torres.
+In 2026, he mounted an unsuccessful primary challenge to incumbent Representative Ritchie Torres.

 Early life and education

 Blake was born on December 25, 1982, in the Bronx to parents who had immigrated from Jamaica.
 He was named after Jamaican politicians Michael Manley and Alexander Bustamante.
 After graduating from New York City public schools, Blake went on to attend and graduate from Northwestern University with a degree in journalism.

 Career

 Blake began his career working in the Michigan House of Representatives and for Illinois State Senator Jeffrey Schoenberg.

 Blake served as the Iowa deputy political director for Barack Obama in the 2008 United States presidential election, and following his election to the presidency, Blake became associate director of public engagement and the deputy associate director of the Office of Intergovernmental Affairs.
 He served as the national deputy director of Operation Vote for President Obama’s 2012 re-election.
 Blake was noted in Jet magazine as one of nine black politicos behind President Obama’s re-election.

 In 2013, he served as the campaign manager for Reshma Saujani for New York City Public Advocate.
 He and other people created the Atlas Strategy Group, which focuses on policy issues for communities of color.